EU lawmakers delay vote on scrapping roaming fees by 2015

 "The principle that all types of Internet traffic have to be treated equally is at odds with the way in which the Internet works today, as different types of traffic have different requirements and need to be managed efficiently," Luigi Gambardella, head of the European Telecommunications Network Operators' Association (ETNO), said.

-ETNO, whose members include Orange, Telecom Italia, Deutsche Telekom and Telefonica but not Vodafone, conveyed its criticism jointly with the GSMA, the worldwide mobile operators' lobbying group, to Kroes and the committee.
+ETNO, whose members include Orange (ORAN.PA), Telecom Italia (TLIT.MI), Deutsche Telekom (DTEGn.DE) and Telefonica (TEF.MC) but not Vodafone (VOD.L), conveyed its criticism jointly with the GSMA, the worldwide mobile operators' lobbying group, to Kroes and the committee.

 For the proposals to become law, they would need the blessing of the full parliament, once they are approved in a committee vote, and of the EU's 28 governments.